isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 Work Holiday Pass, or PEP (without employers) and EntrePass holders without a Corppass can cancel entry approvals for themselves and their dependants using this [online form](http://www.mom.gov.sg/cancel-entry-individual).

-#### 7. My helper/confinement nanny is fully vaccinated.
-Why can’t I submit an entry application to bring her into Singapore?
+#### 6. My helper/confinement nanny is fully vaccinated.
+When can I submit an entry application to bring her into Singapore?

-Due to the need to reschedule helpers and confinement nannies from <a href="https://go.gov.sg/responsibilities-submitters-pass-holders">Category III or IV countries/regions</a>, <b>new entry applications</b> can only be accepted for helpers and confinement nannies who remained in [Category I or II countries/regions](https://go.gov.sg/responsibilities-submitters-pass-holders) for 14 consecutive days before arrival.

-We understand these measures are difficult for employers and seek understanding on the need for control measures to keep Singapore safe.
-We are working towards allowing new applications at a later date.
+From 15 Oct 2021, we will be accepting entry approval applications for fully vaccinated helpers/confinement nannies entering Singapore from [Category III or IV countries/regions](/wphl/shn-and-swab-summary) .
+Entry approval slots will be limited, and helpers/nannies may have to wait about three to six months before they can enter Singapore.

 #### 8. My pass holder is fully vaccinated, but not with a vaccine on the PSAR or WHO EUL list.
 Can I submit an entry application for him/her?